 For additional guidelines regarding admission procedure please contact the international admission specialist:

-Baltic Film, Media, Arts and Communication School
+Baltic Film, Media and Arts School

-Baltic Film, Media, Arts and Communication School
+Baltic Film, Media and Arts School